prahladyeri/VisualAlchemist/README.md

 Visual Alchemist is a pure html app, so you can simply download the [source](https://github.com/prahladyeri/VisualAlchemist/archive/master.zip) and host it (with `index.html` as default).

+## Documentation<a name="docs"></a>

+Visual Alchemist is under active development, so there is no extensive documentation.
+However, a brief guide accompanies the app which should help most power users.
+If you don't understand anything, the best places to visit are the [issue tracker](https://github.com/prahladyeri/VisualAlchemist/issues) and the [VA subreddit](https://www.reddit.com/r/VisualAlchemist).

-## Donation<a name="donation"></a>
+## Contribute<a name="contribute"></a>

+I'm presently looking for people who can contribute to Visual Alchemist.
+Mainly in the areas of:

+1. Testing: Extensive alpha/beta testing, so our `v1.1` can be a big hit!
+2. Code review: There is no such thing as bug-free code and more the number of eyeballs, the better it is.
+3. Logo Design: Though a new logo is not immediately necessary, it is still a nice to have, though.
+4. Documentation: Docs are very critical at this early of the project, and we don't have any apart from the basic guide accompnied by the app itself.

-To support the project, you can send me bitcoins at my wallet no. `1Av4rPGBz5rJVPwewSTDCpYac1rjvkaSzT`.
+To support the project by providing financial support, you can send me bitcoins at my wallet no. `1Av4rPGBz5rJVPwewSTDCpYac1rjvkaSzT`.
 You can also send me donation by paypal at `prahladyeri@yahoo.com`.